kkazala/Extortion-Pack/README.md

 Your red lines should be:

--   granting API permissions that allow creating service principles and registrations or users and
+-   granting API permissions that allow creating service principals and registrations or users and
 -   accessing any SharePoint Online site using roles with elevated privileges

 Delegated permissions-only approach will not protect you.
 Only install solutions that you really need and that come from legitimate source.
 It means nothing, that a website looks good.
 It's a piece of cake to generate a perfect copy of existing site.
 Do you know the company?
 Is it really their own website?
 Is that MVP's domain name misspelled?